 Decision to Accept or Dismiss Complaint

 Based on the contents of the complaint and any additional information that the Mediation Committee may seek from the faculty grievant, and/or Respondent or others involved, the Committee will decide, based on the guidelines in Section I. B. above, whether the complaint shall be accepted initially for its review and whether mediation may be attempted.
 The Committee, acting either as a whole or through specifically designated members may meet with the faculty grievant and/or with the Respondent or others to clarify and ensure adequate factual support for the allegations presented.
-If the facts alleged in the grievance, even if shown to be true, would not constitute a grievable action as defined in Section I. B. above (e.g. actions taken by administrators in the routine course of their duties), the Mediation Committee may dismiss the complaint without any fact finding efforts.
+If the facts alleged in the grievance, even if shown to be true, would not constitute a grievable action as defined in Section I. B. above (e.g. actions taken by administrators in the routine course of their duties), the Mediation Committee may dismiss the complaint without any fact inding efforts.

 After fact finding and other review, the Committee will vote by simple majority to determine whether sufficient grounds exist consistent with Section I. B. above to support a grievance before the Mediation Committee and whether the faculty grievant has made a sufficient good faith effort to reach informal resolution.
 If it is determined that the matters discussed in the complaint are outside the scope of reviewable issues or if there has not been sufficient good faith efforts to reach informal resolution, then the Committee will dismiss the complaint.
 The Committee may require specific further attempts at informal resolution and/or require the parties to submit additional evidentiary support for their positions before making a final official decision to accept or dismiss.